thefakestsailent542/refactored/README.md

 Download VS Code: https://code.visualstudio.com/Download

-1. Download refactored.py and species-filter-results(1).csv under releases
+1. Download refactored.py and species-filter-results.csv under releases

 1b.
 Note: After that, make sure to do cd (Path of folder where you keep both the refactored.py file and the .csv file)> In this case, I will keep it in the Desktop folder for simplicity's sake.
 Hence, I will do cd desktop in this case.